Bias-variance trade-off in portfolio optimization under Expected Shortfall with $\ell_2$ regularization: Introduction

 \section{Introduction}

+The current international market risk regulation measures risk in terms of Expected Shortfall (ES) \cite{basle2016Minimum}.
+In order to decrease their capital requirements, financial institutions have to optimize the ES of their trading book.

-The optimization of large institutional portfolios belongs to the realm of high-dimensional statistics \cite{buhlmann2011Statistics}: the dimension $N$, the number of different assets (or risk factors), is typically large compared to the sample size $T$ (the length of the available time series).
-This poses a serious problem to optimization under any risk measure, which becomes particularly acute in the case of Value at Risk (VaR) and Expected Shortfall (ES), which discard a large part of the data except those at or above a high quantile.
-Without some kind of regularization this leads to a phase transition: above a critical value of the ratio $r=N/T$ (which depends on the confidence level $\alpha$ that determines the VaR threshold) it is impossible to carry out the optimization, and upon approaching this critical value from below the estimation error increases without bound.
+Optimizing a large portfolio may be difficult under any risk measure, but becomes particularly hard in the case of Value at Risk (VaR) and Expected Shortfall (ES) that discard a large part of the data except those at or above a high quantile.
+Without some kind of regularization, this leads to a phase transition at a critical value $r_c$ of the ratio $r=N/T$ where $N$ is the dimension of the portfolio (the number of different assets or risk factors) and $T$ is the sample size (the length of the available time series).
+This critical ratio depends on the confidence level $\alpha$ that determines the VaR threshold above which the losses are to be averaged to obtain the ES.
+Beyond $r_c$ it is impossible to carry out the optimization, and upon approaching this critical value from below the estimation error increases without bound.